abrookins/OpenSearchResult/README.md

 correct line number.

-- When run on a file path in the search listing, it opens the file (without any line number specified)
+- When run on a file path in the search listing, it opens the file (without any line number specified).

 ## Key Binding

-- The default key binding is a Vintage command mode key: "g, l".
+- The default key binding is a Vintage command mode key: "g, o".

 ## Customizing

 You can change various things about the plugin by adding user settings:

-- 'highlight_file_paths': Set to false to disable highlighting openable paths (the command will still work)
+- 'highlight_file_paths': Set to false to disable highlighting openable paths (the open command will still work)
 - 'highlight_file_scope': The scope that will be used to color the outline for openable paths.
 See your theme file for examples.
 - 'highlight_file_icon': If you want an icon to show up in the gutter next to